hasundue/vim-keycasty/README.md

 <!-- panvimdoc-ignore-end -->

 ## Introduction
-vim-keycasty is an experimental keycast plugin for Vim/Neovim.
+Keycasty is an experimental keycast plugin for Vim/Neovim.

 Still work in progress.
-Use it just for testing or for fun.
+Use it just for trying.

 ## Design
-- vim-keycasty estimates key inputs from each event (cursor movement, text modification, etc.), rather than watching real key inputs, which is not possible on Neovim
+- Keycasty estimates key inputs from each event (cursor movement, text modification, etc.), rather than watching real key inputs, which is not possible on Neovim
-- Keycast is shown beside the cursor, so that one can follow both of the cursor movement and the keycast easily
+- Keycasts are shown beside the cursor, so that one can follow both of cursor movement and keycasts easily

 ## Limitations
 - Keycasts from the plugin are not necessarily identical with true key inputs